collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 ## To do

-* They're actually lists of JSON objects
-* Convert JSON into data
-* Extract one example
+* Visualize number of each movie genre
 * Toggle pipeline with GridSearchCV for primary language
-* Don't stress!

 ## Work log